- Apply to UW

 Cases decided in the U.S. Supreme Court are reported in the United States Reports (U.S.) and reprinted in the Supreme Court Reporter (S.Ct.) and United States Supreme Court Reports, Lawyers' Edition, first and second series (L.Ed., L.Ed.2d).
 Newer U.S. Supreme Court cases are available at http://lp.findlaw.com.
 Cases from the intermediate U.S. Courts of Appeals, also called U.S. Circuit Courts, are printed in the Federal Reporter, first, second, or third series (F., F.2d and F.3d).
 The Federal Supplement, first and second series (F.Supp., F. Supp.2d) contain cases from the U.S. District Courts.
-Newer circuit court and district court cases can be found at http://www.uscourts.gov/courtlinks or http://www.law.cornell.edu/federal/opinions.html, though availability of cases will vary from court to court.
+Circuit court and district court cases can also be found at Google Scholar, though availability of cases will vary from court to court.

 State supreme court opinions are printed in state reports in many states.
 They are also reprinted in West's regional reporters, which each contain several states, including the Atlantic (A. and A.2d), North Eastern (N.E. and N.E.2d), North Western (N.W. and N.W.2d), Pacific (P., P.2d and P.3d), South Eastern (S.E. and S.E.2d), South Western (S.W., S.W.2d and S.W.3d), and Southern (So. and So.2d) Reporters.
 Because California and New York generate a large amount of case law, these states have their own West reporters: the California Reporter (Cal.
 Rptr., Cal.
 Rptr.2d and Cal.
 Rptr.3d) and the New York Supplement (N.Y.S. and N.Y.S.2d).

 Many states, like Wyoming, no longer print their own reports, so their newer decisions are found only in West's reporters.
 Wyoming decisions are found in the Pacific Reporter.
-They are also available at http://wyomcases.courts.state.wy.us/applications/oscn/index.asp dating back to the mid-1990s.
+They are also available at Google Scholar.
 Sometimes a decision is printed in more than one publication.
 Then you may find more than one citation to it.
 These are called parallel citations.
-For availability of state court opinions on the internet, go to the individual state government's web site or one of the general sites listed at the beginning of this guide, such as http://www.washlaw.edu.
+State court opinions are also available through Google Scholar.

 Finding opinions may be done in various ways.
 Reports are not arranged by subject, and the sets are not indexed.
 Often you can find a reference from text or footnotes of texts, encyclopedias, or other cases.
 Annotated codes will list cases which have cited a statute following the text of the statute.

 Digests for federal jurisdictions, most states and several of the regions that correspond to the regional reporters.
 For example, there is a Federal Practice Digest (Fed.
 Prac.
 Dig.), a California Digest (Cal.
 Dig.) and a Pacific Digest (Pac.
 Dig.).
 The Decennial Digest (Dec.
-Dig.) covers all jurisdictions in 10-year increments.
-These publications make West's American Digest System, which divides the law into more than 400 topics.
+Dig.) covers all jurisdictions in five or ten year increments (and most recently, in five-year increments).
+These publications make up West's American Digest System, which divides the law into more than 400 topics.
 Each topic is subdivided into principles or points of law which are each assigned a "key" number.
 Pigeonholed under each key number are brief paragraphs abstracted from cases, which summarize the points of each case, and citations to where each case can be found.
 It is possible to go directly to the topic in the digest and scan through the key numbers, but it is usually less confusing to start in the Descriptive Word Index to the digest.
 This index uses common words to lead to the right topic and key number.
 The digest also contains a case table, which can be used to look up a citation if only the name of a case is known.